 We will only contact you when we have something of relevance, we will always treat your personal details with the utmost care and will never sell them to other companies for marketing purposes.

 You may also unsubscribe to these marketing communications from us at any time by clicking on the unsubscribe link which will be made available to you in each communication, or by emailing us at any time at email@example.com .

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you do not provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

 We work with a number of trusted and contracted third parties in order to be able to provide our goods and services to you.
-These third parties include (but are not limited to) those who provide services to us for the delivery of goods, restaurant and hotel bookings and business systems providers.
+These third parties include (but are not limited to) those who provide services to us for the delivery of goods, restaurant bookings and business systems providers.